 Philodemus wrote this work as a commentary of a previous work On Property Management which is generally believed to have been authored by Theofrastus.
 In it, he comments generously on these four arts and on the rest of the original work.

 Therefore this piece is a commentary on Tsouna’s commentary on Philodemus’ commentary on Theophrastus.
-It’s my opinion that autarchy is a very much neglected subject among Epicureans, that these teachings are very practical and useful, and that the serious moral problems raised here make this a very relevant teaching.
-Therefore, I hope this work inspires a plethora of future commentaries as well.
+It’s my opinion that autarchy is a very much neglected subject among Epicureans, that these teachings are important, practical and useful, and that the serious moral problems raised here make this a very relevant teaching.
+Therefore, I hope this essay inspires a plethora of future commentaries as well.

 Hiram Crespo, societyofepicurus.com editor